 Check out the maps below to get an idea of where Tulum is in relation to Cancun, and where the town and beach are.
 IMPORTANT: in your hotel search, watch for tricky hotels from neighboring towns that have added “Tulum” to their hotel name.
 Be sure you check the hotel’s city name and location on a map before you book!

 Tulum Town (Pueblo) Hotel Suggestions

 I TOTALLY recommend this method for a more affordable Tulum trip.
-We did a few days of cenotes and ruins and then retired to a beachfront cabana for 3 nights.
+We enjoyed a few days of cenotes and ruins and then retired to a beachfront cabana for 3 nights.
 Tulum town has many boutique hotel options if you still want to feel a little posh.

 If you stay in Tulum Pueblo for your entire trip and want to hang out at the beach, find a hotel or restaurant that advertises as a “beach club.”
-This usually means that they rent daily lounge chairs for a fee, or allow non-guests to stay by agreeing to a minimum food and drink spend.
+This usually means that they rent daily lounge chairs for a fee, or allow non-guests to use their beach by agreeing to a minimum food and drink spend.
 On the north beach road, try Villa Pescadores.
 Or south, try Papaya Playa Project, Ziggy Beach Club, Villa Las Estrellas, La Zebra or Taqueria La Eufemia.